Foster Positive Learning Environments with a Master of Education in Instructional Design and Technology

 Highlights of Our Instructional Design in Education Program

 - We are recognized by multiple institutions for our academic quality, affordability, and accessibility.
-Our commitment to excellence also helped us rank among Niche.com’s top 3 online schools in America.
+Our commitment to excellence also helped us rank in the top 10% of Niche.com’s best online schools in America.
 Earning your online master’s in instructional design and technology from a nonprofit university with this kind of recognition can help set you apart from others in your field.

 - While other colleges are increasing their tuition, we actually lowered our tuition for our Master of Arts in Teaching and Master of Education programs.
 At $415 per credit hour for full-time students, Liberty University’s M.Ed. program is available at one of the lowest tuition rates for this degree in the country.